Changissnz/selfinterest/README.md

 of self-interest.
 From sentient being to sentient being, there are three categories besides from discovery of knowledge: leverage, proliferation, and equilibrium.
 Notions of security are implemented in ways that partially overlap with uses and possessions of information.
-In the context of application without further development, what exists in the present is all that there is available for use via the known methodologies.
+In the context of application without further development, what exists in the present is all that there is available for use via known methodologies.
 Deception is peculiar in representation of it into information, for it would not be peculiar in its design for intention if it was recognized.
 In terms of recreation, deception turns into a problem from a challenger that gambles with presentation of the occurrences to those, the challenged, needy of demonstrating their place in chance and faculty of logic.
 Self-interest, motivated in these situations of constructing and deconstructing puzzles, exists in hosts very much bound to the objectives of these puzzles.
-Obsessions with solutions to these non-static constructs, of truths inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the standards of non-unique input.
+Obsessions for solutions to these non-static constructs, of truths inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the standards of non-unique input.
 Deception and security share a strange "chemistry" with one another.
 When any sentient